aukilabs/hagall-old/README.md

 * FreeBSD x86, x86_64
 * Solaris x86_64

 > **_NOTE:_** Auki Labs doesn't test all of these platforms actively.
-Windows, FreeBSD and Solaris builds are currently experimental.
-We don't guarantee that everything works, but feel free to reach out with your test results.
+Windows, FreeBSD, and Solaris builds are currently experimental.
+We don't guarantee that everything works but feel free to reach out with your test results.

 1. Download the latest Hagall from [GitHub](https://github.com/aukilabs/hagall/releases)
 2. Run it with `./hagall --public-endpoint=https://hagall.example.com`
 3. Expose it using your own reverse proxy with an SSL certificate.

-We comment you to use a daemon manager such as systemd, launchd, SysV Init, runit or Supervisord, to make sure Hagall stays running at all times.
+We recommend you use a daemon manager such as systemd, launchd, SysV Init, runit or Supervisord, to make sure Hagall stays running at all times.

 Make sure that your web server or reverse proxy has support for WebSockets.
 If you choose to use nginx, this configuration is needed to enable WebSocket support for the Hagall upstream:
 ```